-The first lady needed a Dexedrine pill to make it through the night of Kennedy's inauguration, and even then only summoned the strength to attend three out of five inaugural balls.
+The first lady needed a Dexedrine pill to make it through the night after her husband was sworn in, and even then only summoned the strength to attend three out of five inaugural balls.

 "I always wish I could have participated more in those first shining hours with Jack," Jackie later said in a series of interviews for an oral history project housed at the John F. Kennedy Presidential Library.
 "But at least I thought I had given him our John, the son he had longed for so much."
-(There was little to no frank public talk about pregnancy or parenting, let alone postpartum depression, among the celebrity set in those days.)
+(There was little to no frank public talk about pregnancy or parenting concerns, let alone postpartum depression, in those days.)

 She waited until their White House bedrooms were completely furnished and decorated before she brought them up from Palm Beach.